In Colorado River talks, still no agreement about water cuts - Local News 8

 “Failure is not an option,” Interior Deputy Secretary Tommy Beaudreau told The Associated Press.

-The 1,450-mile (2,334-kilometer) powerhouse of the West serves 40 million people across seven Western states, which spans tribal land, and Mexico, generates hydroelectric power for regional markets, and irrigates nearly 6 million acres (2,428 hectares) of farmland.
+The 1,450-mile (2,334-kilometer) powerhouse of the West serves 40 million people across seven states, which span tribal land, and Mexico, generates hydroelectric power for regional markets, and irrigates nearly 6 million acres (2,428 hectares) of farmland.

 A multidecade drought in the West intensified by climate change, rising demand and overuse has sent water levels at key reservoirs along the river to unprecedented lows.
-That’s forced the federal government to cut some water allocations, and to pay farmers and cities billions of dollars to dramatically reduce their use.
+That’s forced the federal government to cut some water allocations, and to offer up billions of dollars to pay farmers and cities to cut back.

 Officials expect some relief this year from a series of powerful storms that blanketed California and the Western Rocky Mountains, the main source of the Colorado River’s water.
 But it’s not clear how that amount of precipitation is affecting negotiations.
 On Monday, Beaudreau denied that a sense of urgency had gone away after the winter storms, but gave no indication to how the seven states should reach agreement before August, when the agency typically announces water availability for the following year.